google okr playbook

 Why OKR Framework?

-Google believes in the concept of objectives and key results—pressing impetus on measurable outcomes that signify progress toward the defined objectives.
+Google believes in the concept of OKR—pressing impetus on measurable outcomes that signify progress toward the defined objectives.
 Here’s why:

 • Objectives define what needs to be accomplished and set the direction for teams.
 They are ambitious, inspirational, and aligned with the organization’s overall mission and strategy.
 Objectives should challenge teams to stretch beyond their comfort zones and rally everyone towards a shared purpose.